Peter-SB/Go-Chat-App/README.md

 ### Websockets:

-I first started this project to get more hands on experience with Websockets.
-Initially just for the instant messaging communication.
-I later expanded this to also communicate active user updates as well.
-It’s often considered the de facto standard, even though it isn’t part of the official net/http library.
+I first started this project to get more hands-on experience with Websockets.
+Initially, websockets were implemented just for the instant messaging communication.
+I later expanded this to also communicate active user updates. `gorilla/websocket` is often considered the de facto standard, even though it isn’t part of the official net/http library.

 ```go
 // HandleConnections handles when a user connects.
 It authenticates, upgrades the HTTP connection to a WebSocket connection,